Dual Box Embeddings for the Description Logic EL++: Background and Related Work

-\textbf{Subsumption reasoning and prediction.} A central problem in DLs is to infer subsumptions from an ontology $\ont$.
+A central problem in DLs is to infer concept subsumptions from an ontology $\ont$.
+In general, these subsumptions can involve both named and complex concepts.
 Classical reasoning algorithms leverage the logical information in $\ont$ to derive subsumptions that logically follow from the semantics; for example, we can infer from the ontology in \cref{ex:family} that $\asf{Child}\sqsubseteq\exists\asf{relatedTo}.\asf{Father}$.
 In contrast, \textit{inductive} reasoning (also called \textit{prediction}) aims to infer \textit{probable} subsumptions from $\ont$.
-When we limit ourselves to predicting subsumptions of the form $\{a\}\sqsubseteq \exists r. \{b\}$, which are equivalent to role assertion axioms $r(a,b)$, this is identical to the problem of \textit{link prediction} in KGs (i.e., KG completion).
+Note that when we limit ourselves to predicting subsumptions of the form $\{a\}\sqsubseteq \exists r. \{b\}$, which are equivalent to role assertion axioms $r(a,b)$, this is identical to the problem of \textit{link prediction} in KGs (i.e., KG completion).